-- Exploit: The files that could enter the network target six different vulnerabilities.
+- Exploit: The files that could enter the network target five different vulnerabilities.
 The first one aims to instigate a stack overflow attack MSCOMCTL.OCX, this attack targets Microsoft Office 2007 and 2010.
-The second vulnerability refers to a flaw in email gateways that allow an external agent to bypass them by inserting Object linking and embedding in a PowerShell environment.
-The third vulnerability used, makes uses of a Microsoft Word macro to gain access to a power shell command line.
-The fourth vulnerability allow remote code execution in older Firefox versions (50.0.1 or lower).
-The fifth vulnerability uses an undocumented feature in Microsoft Word that allows malicious attackers to collect information about the OS and software versions remotely.
-The sixth exploit refers to a code injection in CSV files that allow remote code execution - Worms: files under this category, are run automatically by the Office Macro scans ports and infects other computers in the network. - Links: files under this category are payloads that redirect to webpages that host malware attempting to download it to the victim's computer. - Payloads: files under this category, periodically take screenshots of the user's desktop and attempts to read input from the user.
+The second vulnerability used, makes uses of a Microsoft Word macro to gain access to a power shell command line.
+The third vulnerability allow remote code execution in older Firefox versions (50.0.1 or lower).
+The fourth vulnerability uses an undocumented feature in Microsoft Word that allows malicious attackers to collect information about the OS and software versions remotely.
+The fifth exploit refers to a code injection in CSV files that allow remote code execution - Worms: files under this category, are run automatically by the Office Macro scans ports and infects other computers in the network. - Links: files under this category are payloads that redirect to webpages that host malware attempting to download it to the victim's computer. - Payloads: files under this category, periodically take screenshots of the user's desktop and attempts to read input from the user.